-State Performance Plan California School Dashboard Description Federal process required by IDEA, specific to students with disabilities.
+State Performance Plan California School Dashboard (Not reported for the 20-21 SY) Description Federal process required by IDEA, specific to students with disabilities.
 An online tool that provides information on multiple measures of school success for all students, not specific to students with disabilities.
 Origin of Indicators 17 federal indicators drawn from IDEA Part B. 11 state and local indicators drawn from the ten priority areas of the Local Control Funding Formula (LCFF) and approved by the State Board of Education (SBE).
-Indicator Types Compliance and performance indicators (please see the Getting to Know the State Performance Plan Indicators document).
-State indicators: Based on data collected consistently across the state.
-Local indicators: Based on data collected and reported by LEAs using SBE-approved self-reflection tools.
+Indicator Types Compliance and Performance Indicators (please see the Getting to Know the State Performance Plan Indicators document).
+State indicators: based on data collected consistently across the state.
+Local indicators: based on data collected and reported by LEAs using SBE-approved self-reflection tools.
 Results Results are provided annually to school districts, county offices of education, and charter schools 2 within the local-level APR.
 SPP indicators are measured in relation to targets aligned with IDEA and approved by the SBE.
 For more information on targets, please refer to the individual indicator handouts included in this guide.
+Results are updated annually on the Dashboard website.
 Dashboard state indicators utilize a color-coded system ranging from blue (highest) to red (lowest).
 The overall performance level reflects a combination of current performance (status) compared to past performance (change).
 For local indicators, SBE-approved standards are used to support an LEA in both measuring and reporting progress.
-The LEA reports the local measure as "Met" or "Not Met" based on whether the standard was achieved.
-Results are updated annually and are publicly accessible at: www.caschooldashboard.org .
+The LEA will select Met or Not Met based on whether the standard for a local indicator was achieved.

-State Performance Plan Indicators and the CDE Special Education Monitoring Framework
+State Performance Plan Indicators and the CDE Special Education Monitoring Activities